peddikotlahimani/Flyrank-internship/index.md

 ## Abstract

-Content teams often assume that longer, more detailed articles perform better in search — but is that actually true?
-This project tested whether page freshness, word count, and content type are associated with click-through rate (CTR) using 30,000 anonymized pages from FlyRank's internship dataset.
-Using simple signal tests and a trained logistic regression model, freshness and content type showed strong, consistent links to CTR, while word count did not — shorter pages actually outperformed longer ones.
-A trained model using these signals barely beat random guessing, showing these three signals alone aren't enough to reliably predict CTR on their own.
-The findings point content teams toward prioritizing freshness and ranking position over content length when deciding what to fix first.
+I wanted to find out if things like how fresh a page is, how long it is, and what type it is actually affect how many people click on it.
+I used 30,000 pages of real (but anonymous) website data.
+I tested some ideas, built a simple rule, then trained a model and compared them.
+Turns out freshness and content type mattered a lot, but longer content didn't help — shorter pages actually did better.
+This could help someone running a website figure out what to fix first.

 ## Introduction

-Imagine a content team with limited time and a long list of pages to review.
-Should they rewrite short pages to make them longer?
-Focus on updating old content?
-Or look at ranking position first?
-Without data, this is a guess.
-This project set out to answer a narrower, testable version of that question: **which safe, available signals are actually associated with a page getting a good click-through rate?** The goal isn't to build a perfect predictive model — it's to give a content team evidence-backed priorities instead of assumptions.
+If you run a website with lots of pages, you can't fix all of them at once.
+Should you make pages longer?
+Update old ones?
+I wanted to actually check what helps, instead of just guessing.

 ## Data

-This analysis used the starter dataset from FlyRank's ML internship program: `content_refresh_anonymized.csv`, containing 30,000 rows (one per content page) across 32 pseudonymized clients.
-All metrics are aggregated over a trailing 90-day window.
-This is a teaching-sized slice, not the full ~79-million-row warehouse release — a scope limitation noted below.
+I used a file with 30,000 web pages.
+It had stuff like how many people saw each page, how many clicked, how long the page was, and when it was last updated.
+I skipped a few columns on purpose because using them would've been like peeking at the answer early.

 **Excluded from this analysis:**

-- `trend_direction` and `trend_pct` — reserved as label-source columns for a separate decline-prediction pipeline; using them here risked leakage
-- `provider_used` and `model_used` — marked as non-feature columns in the data dictionary
-- No client names, URLs, or private identifiers appear anywhere; all IDs are pre-existing pseudonyms
+I used a file with 30,000 web pages.
+It had stuff like how many people saw each page, how many clicked, how long the page was, and when it was last updated.
+I didn't use two columns called trend_direction and trend_pct, because those were meant to be used as the "answer" for a different question, so using them here would've been cheating.
+I also skipped two columns about which AI tool wrote the content, since I was told those aren't supposed to be used as signals.
+No real names or private info are anywhere in this data -- everything is already anonymous.

 ## Methodology
+**Assumptions:**I assumed the 90-day numbers in this data are pretty normal, not from some one-time event.
+I also assumed word count, impressions, and freshness are things a real team could actually check and fix, which is why I picked those three.

+**Features tested:** `word_count`, `impressions_90d`, and `days_since_last_update` — all safe, non-leaking signals a content team could realistically act on.

 **Label:** A page was defined as having "good CTR" if its CTR was at or above the dataset average (0.51%).

-**Features tested:** `word_count`, `impressions_90d`, and `days_since_last_update` — all safe, non-leaking signals a content team could realistically act on.

 **Baseline:** A transparent, hand-written rule scoring pages on content length, visibility, and freshness.
 An initial version of this baseline accidentally used `ctr` directly to build its score, producing an artificially perfect result; this was identified and corrected to use only the same three features available to the model, for a fair comparison.

-**Validation design:** Data was split by `client_id` (not randomly) into 80% training and 20% test, ensuring no client's pages appeared in both sets — verified with a zero-overlap check.
+**Validation design:** Data was split by `client_id` (not randomly) into training and test, ensuring no client's pages appeared in both sets — verified with a zero-overlap check.
 This guards against the model simply memorizing a client's typical behavior rather than learning a generalizable pattern.

 **Leakage checks:** Excluded columns were explicitly tested against the feature list used in modeling, confirming no label-source or disallowed columns were used.